clagraff/recipes/lemon_butter_whitefish.md

 ### Prepare sauce

 * Melt butter and place in small bowl.
 Do not burn.
-* Add 1 tbsp of salt to bowl
+* Add 1 tbsp of salt to bowl.
-* Add lemon juice to bowl
+* Add lemon juice to bowl.

 ### Prepare seasoning mix